 The following information is for organizations that are not current grantees and have not been invited by our staff to submit a proposal.
 Reviewing the steps below will help you determine if your organization might be eligible for a Rogers Family Foundation grant, and, if so, what our general application process is like.

 Step 1.
 Review information on our Grant Overview page to learn more about our eligibility requirements and the types of grants that we provide.
-In order to qualify for a Rogers Family Foundation grant, your organization must work with Oakland students, must be tax-exempt, and should ideally focus on low-income students.
+In order to qualify for a Rogers Family Foundation grant, your organization must educate or support Oakland students and must be tax-exempt or have a fiscal sponsor, and must align with the strategy areas in our Oakland Education Strategy.

 Step 3.
 During our initial conversation, we will inquire about scheduling a meeting or a site visit to observe your organization’s work.
 It is important to us to see your program in action before making a determination about a grantmaking partnership.